-The IT departments are particularly challenged here.
-Which is why it is not surprising that one anticipates there.
-This gives an idea of which dimensions will be the biggest field of action for future HR work in agile organizations: attitude and the image of man.
+The IT areas are particularly challenged here.
+Which is why it is hardly surprising that one goes ahead there.
+This gives an idea of which dimensions will be the largest field of action of future HR work in agile organizations: attitude and image of people.

 4 Structural change tips for companies